bitcraze/crazyflie-clients-python/docs/installation/install.md

 ## Debugging the client from an IDE

 It is convenient to be able to set breakpoints, examine variables and so on from an IDE when debugging the client.
-To get this to work you need to run `./bin/cfclient` as the debug target in the IDE.
+To get this to work you need to run the python module `cfclient.gui` as the debug target in the IDE.

 In VSCode for instance, the launch.json should look something like this: